In the heart, arts… and deserts

 Read before you book!

-If you do not book a single supplement you might be sharing a twin room with another member of the group of your same gender.
+If you do not book a single supplement, you might be sharing a twin room with another member of the group of your same gender.

 Personal travel insurance covering medical expenses is mandatory for this tour.